Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 The key architectural decision is that Intercom treats everything as a conversation.
 There's no separate concept of a "ticket" in the traditional sense.
 A customer starts chatting, the conversation exists as a thread, and it stays a thread whether it's handled by AI, one agent, or escalated across three teams.
 This makes the experience feel more natural for customers but can frustrate operations managers who want rigid ticket workflows.

-Fin is Intercom's biggest competitive advantage in 2026.
-It's a RAG-based AI agent that reads your help center, ingests custom content, and generates answers to customer questions in real time.
-What makes it different from most chatbot add-ons is the resolution-based pricing model: you pay $0.99 per resolution, meaning you only pay when Fin actually resolves a conversation without human intervention and the customer confirms satisfaction.
+Fin is Intercom's biggest competitive advantage.
+It's a RAG-based AI agent that reads your help center, ingests custom content, executes Procedures (multi-step workflows), and generates answers in real time.
+What makes it different from most chatbot add-ons is the resolution-based pricing model: $0.99 per outcome (Resolution or Procedure handoff).

-Intercom reports that Fin achieves a 96% answer rate -- meaning it can provide a relevant answer to 96 out of 100 incoming questions.
-The resolution rate (questions actually resolved end-to-end without human help) varies by company, but mature implementations typically see 40-60% resolution rates.
-That's legitimately impressive, and it's the result of Intercom investing heavily in their AI pipeline since 2023.
+Intercom reports Fin achieves a 96% answer rate — meaning it can provide a relevant answer to 96 out of 100 incoming questions.
+The full resolution rate (questions actually resolved end-to-end without human help) varies by company; mature implementations typically hit 50-70%.
+That's the result of years of investment in the AI pipeline since 2023.

 The catch is that Fin's costs are variable and hard to predict.
 You won't know your monthly Fin bill until the month is over.
-A surge in support volume -- from a product launch, an outage, or seasonal traffic -- can spike your Fin costs significantly.
+A surge in support volume — from a product launch, an outage, or seasonal traffic — can spike your Fin costs significantly.
+With Procedures now also generating billable outcomes, the variance has gotten wider, not narrower.

 Where Intercom Excels